k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 To compare 2 versions, click the comparison <img src="images/compare.png" style="zoom:75%;" /> icon in the version's drop-down list.

-The differences between the 2 versions are indicated using the colors, as follows:
+The differences between the 2 versions are indicated using colors, as follows:
 * The new elements are green, the removed elements are red, and the updated elements are blue.
 * When a property is updated, it is displayed twice – the new value is highlighted in green whereas the removed one is in red.
 * All unchanged entities and relations are grey.